Raythonic/watiba/README.md

 the *returned* promise object.
 Output from the command is found in _promise.output_

 _Notes:_
-1. Arguments can be passed to the resolver by specifying a trailing variable name after the command.
+1. Arguments can be passed to the resolver by specifying a trailing variable after the command.
 If the arguments variable is omitted, an empty dictionary, i.e. {}, is passed to the resolver in _args_.
 **_Warning!_** Python threading does not deep copy objects passed as arguments to threads.
 What you place in ```args``` of the spawn expression will only be shallow copied so if there's references to other object in an element of args, it's